What should you do to avoid colliding with another boat? What are the best ways to eliminate boat accidents?

 Rule 1: Maintain a sharp watch

 Always stay alert when driving your boat.
 Watch for other vessels, navigation aids, and upcoming hazards.
 You can assign someone aboard to be the lookout, especially in fog or at night.
-Before making a turn, look ahead, left, right, and left again, ensuring that no obstacles are in the way.
+Before turning, look ahead, left, right, and left again, ensuring no obstacles are in the way.

 Boating under the influence of alcohol (BUI) is a violation of the laws.
 The US Coast Guard routinely patrols the waterways and can stop your vessel if you appear to be intoxicated.
 First-time offenders face up to six months in jail, a $1,000 fine, or probation.